rabbitmq/rabbitmq-message-timestamp/README.md

 ## Installation

-Binary builds of this plugin from the [Community Plugins page](http://www.rabbitmq.com/community-plugins.html).
+Binary builds of this plugin can be obtained from the [Community Plugins page](http://www.rabbitmq.com/community-plugins.html).

 See [Plugin Installation](http://www.rabbitmq.com/installing-plugins.html) for details